-Treatment of distributions on Energy Transfer Preferred Units as guaranteed payments for the use of capital is uncertain and such distributions may not be eligible for the 20% deduction for qualified publicly traded partnership income.
+The treatment of Energy Transfer Preferred Units is uncertain, and distributions on Energy Transfer Preferred Units (other than Series I Preferred Units) may not be eligible for the 20% deduction for qualified publicly traded partnership income.

-The tax treatment of distributions on our Preferred Units is uncertain.
-We will treat Preferred Unitholders as partners for tax purposes and will treat distributions on the Preferred Units as guaranteed payments for the use of capital that will generally be taxable to Preferred Unitholders as ordinary income.
-Preferred Unitholders will recognize taxable income from the accrual of such a guaranteed payment (even in the absence of a contemporaneous cash distribution).
-Otherwise, except in the case of our liquidation, Preferred Unitholders are generally not anticipated to share in our items of income, gain, loss or deduction, nor will we allocate any share of our nonrecourse liabilities to Preferred Unitholders.
-If the Energy Transfer Preferred Units were treated as indebtedness for tax purposes, rather than as guaranteed payments for the use of capital, distributions likely would be treated as payments of interest by us to Preferred Unitholders.
+The tax treatment of our Preferred Units is uncertain.
+With respect to Preferred Units (other than Series I Preferred Units), we will treat Preferred Unitholders as partners for tax purposes and will treat distributions on such Preferred Units as guaranteed payments for the use of capital that will generally be taxable to such Preferred Unitholders as ordinary income.
+Preferred Unitholders of our Preferred Units (other than Series I Preferred Units) will recognize taxable income from the accrual of such a guaranteed payment (even in the absence of a contemporaneous cash distribution).
+Otherwise, except in the case of our liquidation, Preferred Unitholders of our Preferred Units (other than Series I Preferred Units) are generally not anticipated to share in our items of income, gain, loss or deduction, nor will we allocate any share of our nonrecourse liabilities to such Preferred Unitholders.
+If the Energy Transfer Preferred Units (other than Series I Preferred Units) were treated as indebtedness for tax purposes, rather than as guaranteed payments for the use of capital, distributions likely would be treated as payments of interest by us to Preferred Unitholders.

-Although we expect that much of the income we earn will be eligible for the 20% deduction for qualified publicly traded partnership income, the Treasury Regulations provide that income attributable to a guaranteed payment for the use of capital is not eligible for the 20% deduction for qualified business income.
+Although we expect that much of the income we earn will be eligible for the 20% deduction for qualified publicly traded partnership income for taxable years beginning after December 31, 2025, the Treasury Regulations provide that income attributable to a guaranteed payment for the use of capital is not eligible for the 20% deduction for qualified business income.
 As a result income attributable to a guaranteed payment for use of capital recognized by holders of our Preferred Units is not eligible for the 20% deduction for qualified business income.